Josefinekihlstrom/LauraDay/TESTING.md

 ## Bugs
 ### Bugs found during development of the site
-1. Categories not showing the specific products within a category.
+1. Categories not showing the specific products within that category.
+The products within a category would not display on the page which would leave the page blank.
+I figured that the problem could be caused by a typo somewhere..
-This bug was solved by just simply making the category names into lowercase in the admin panel.
+I finally figured the bug out by simply making the category names into lowercase in the admin panel.

-2. Remove link not working on the shoppong bag page.
+2. Remove link not working on the shopping bag page.
 According to the terminal, a slash was missing in the javascript function url for the remove function.
 Solved it by adding a slash at the end of the url.

 3. When adding > 1 qty of a product to the shopping bag, the subtotal would show the price of only 1 in qty.
+This bug was solved by adding ``total += quantity * product.price`` to the bag_contents function in the contexts.py file within the bag app.

 4. When changing the form on the login page to crispy form all inner content covered the entire width of the page.
-I decided to not use the crispy form on the allauth pages, not make bug any bigger.
-Solved by putting the form inside a column with the width of halv of the page.
+This bug was solved by putting the form inside a column with the width of halv of the page.

 5. Webhook 404 error.
 Webhook key was not exported correctly to my github variables.
-Solved by setting the variable and restarting the workspace.
+This bug was solved by setting the variable and restarting the workspace.

 6. Circle images on index and blog pages not showing at all after adding it to S3.
 The images was already circle shaped when I added them to the project and therefor in png format.
 However, it seemed like png format was not supported by S3 so therefor I Solved it by simply adding the images in square shape to the project folder and S3 folder and added css styling to make them circle.

-7. Pagination not working correctly.
-Added an if statement for next and previous button.
-But the buttons would only link to the ceramics pages, no matter which category you where on.
-I solved it by adding the if statement within the href="".
+7. The pagination on the products page would only link to the pages of the ceramics category, no matter what category you where on.
+I solved the bug by adding the if statement of ``{% url 'products' %}{% if not current_categories %}?page={% else %}?category={{ current_categories.0 }}&page={% endif %}{{products.previous_page_number}}`` within the
+``href=""``.

 8. When on the products page, the number of products shown only display the products that are shown on the current page instead of the total amount of the products within the category.
 This bug remains unsolved due to lack of time fixing it.